-We do understand the pressures put on ER doctors and staff in this present crisis.
+We understand the pressures put on ER doctors and staff in this crisis.
 We also recognize that ER personnel does not always have the necessary time or training to deal with patients suffering from addiction and pain management issues.
 Subsequently, there is a common and harmful disconnect in fully comprehending the fragility of these compromised patients.

 Desperate times call for extreme measures.
 We cannot continue to provide medical treatment that is inadequate to the patient’s needs.
-The lack of individualized care puts people in a revolving door of failed attempts to get better, leading to hopelessness and more intense drug use.
+The lack of individualized care puts people in a revolving door of failed attempts to feel better, leading to hopelessness and more intense drug use.

 We should use emergency events to provide people with a newfound path to health and hope.
 Once patients are physically stable, a dedicated hospital unit should be available instead of discharging them back to a desperate situation.
 One that can help individuals assess their emotional and physiological needs.
-It will serve as a safe environment where people will feel listened to, understood, and treatment options will be readily available.
-It should be where patients get to stay until their opioid withdrawal is complete, and naltrexone therapy has begun.
+It will serve as a safe environment where people will feel listened to and understood, and treatment options will be readily available.
+It should be where patients get to stay until their opioid withdrawal is complete and naltrexone therapy has begun.

 An integral unit of this design would be complete with physicians, mental health professionals, and social workers.
 This detox facility should also evaluate each patient’s psychological, physical, social, and professional needs.

-It is wise to discuss plans program while in treatment.
-A good treatment plan is the result of individualized comprehensive psychological, psychiatric, and medical assessments.
-The purpose of successful drug treatment should be to heal and improve people’s lives.
-It is time that we replace old judgmental and addiction-prolonging methods with available medical science.
+It is wise to discuss-plan programs while in treatment.
+A good treatment plan results from individualized comprehensive psychological, psychiatric, and medical assessments.
+Successful drug treatment should be to heal and improve people’s lives.
+It is time to replace old judgmental and addiction-prolonging methods with available medical science.
 Treatment programs that are highly personalized, nurturing, and comprehensive.

 Continuing care and support should extend beyond the naltrexone detox phase.
-Ongoing counseling, medical support, and other therapeutic resources are important parts of a long-term healing process.
+Ongoing counseling, medical support, and other therapeutic resources are essential to a long-term healing process.
 Providing people with tools to explore underline issues, effective communication methods, and coping skills are essential for maintaining a healthy life.